grafana/grafana-app-sdk/docs/tutorials/issue-tracker/04-boilerplate.md

 Excluding our previously-generated files, we can see that we have a few new go packages (`pkg/app`, `pkg/watchers`, `pkg/plugin`, and `pkg/plugin/secure`), some go files and a Dockerfile in `cmd/operator`, and a bunch of new stuff in the `plugin` directory.

-If we had split up our `project add` into `project add backend`, we'd only get our generated go files in `pkg/plugin`, `project add frontend` would only give us the non-`plugin/pkg` plugin files, and `project add operator` would give us the `pkg/watchers` and `cmd/operator` files.
-As we can see, none of these `project add` components have overlapping code, which is deliberate.
+If we had split up our `project component add` into `project component add backend`, we'd only get our generated go files in `pkg/plugin`, `project component add frontend` would only give us the non-`plugin/pkg` plugin files, and `project component add operator` would give us the `pkg/watchers` and `cmd/operator` files.
+As we can see, none of these `project component add` components have overlapping code, which is deliberate.
 If you prefer to not use boilerplate for a given component, you can simply not add it and not worry that another component will depend on boilerplate from it.

 So, what are these new bits of code doing?